MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/secure-data-playground.md

 ## Prerequisites

-Ensure that the AI Foundry hub is deployed with the __Identity-based access__ setting for the Storage account.
-This configuration is required for the correct access control and security of your AI Foundry Hub.
+Ensure that the Azure AI Foundry hub is deployed with the __Identity-based access__ setting for the Storage account.
+This configuration is required for the correct access control and security of your Azure AI Foundry Hub.
 You can verify this configuration using one of the following methods:

 - In the Azure portal, select the hub and then select __Settings__, __Properties__, and __Options__.
 At the bottom of the page, verify that __Storage account access type__ is set to __Identity-based access__.
 - If deploying using Azure Resource Manager or Bicep templates, include the `systemDatastoresAuthMode: 'identity'` property in your deployment template.
 - You must be familiar with using Microsoft Entra ID role-based access control to assign roles to resources and users.
 For more information, visit the [Role-based access control](/azure/role-based-access-control/overview) article.

-## Configure Network Isolated AI Foundry Hub
+## Configure Network Isolated Azure AI Foundry Hub

 If you're __creating a new Azure AI Foundry hub__, use one of the following documents to create a hub with network isolation: